-When programming in EPL, send the Options (O) command with the 'P' command parameter (OP) to enable the Label Taken sensor.
-Other printer option parameters may also be included with the Options command string.
-Refer to your EPL Programmer's Guide for more information on programming with EPL and the Options (O) command behaviors.
+When programming in EPL, send the Options (0) command with the P command parameter (OP) to enable the label-taken sensor.
+You can include other printer option parameters with the Options command string.
+See the EPL Programming Guide for more information on programming with EPL and the Options (0) command behaviors.

 1. Load your labels into the printer.
-Close the printer and press the Feed button until a minimum of 4 inches or 100 millimeters of exposed labels exit the printer.
+Close the printer and press FEED until a minimum of 4 in. or 100 mm of exposed labels exit the printer.
 Remove the exposed labels from the liner.